 Generally today, a green cross has a secular meaning and the most common use is health care.
 In particular, the green cross represents First Aid.

 Healthcare, First Aid and Environmentalism

 The Red Cross of the International Federation of Red Cross and Red Crescent Societies is an emblem protected under the Geneva Conventions Act and cannot be used without permission.
 Contrary to popular belief, the Red Cross is not a public-domain First Aid symbol.

 A variation is a green cross on a white field5.
 Although this is not recommended by ISO, it is still widely recognised as a first aid symbol.

 Green is commonly adopted by environmentalists and in 1986 one such group in Taiwan joined with liberals to form the Democratic Progressive Party (DPP).
 Their banner is a green outline of Taiwan within a white cross on a green ground.
-Part of their agenda is anti-Communism and it just so happens that on the opposite side of the colour wheel is red, the predominant colour of the People's Republic of China flag.
+Part of their agenda is anti-Communism and it just so happens that on the opposite side of the colour wheel is red, the predominant colour of the flag of the People's Republic of China.